Israel forms new agency to facilitate voluntary emigration of Gaza residents under Trump's Gaza plan

 Reportedly, Israel will oversee the entire process – from the stage of leaving Gaza until reaching the third country.
 Gaza residents will leave the Gaza Strip by land through the Kerem Shalom crossing, by air via the Ramon Airport near Eilat, or by sea, through the port of Ashdod.

-The plan calls for the establishment of a transportation system able to transport residents to the crossings, and the adaptation of the infrastructure to handle thousands of people at once.
+The plan outlines the creation of a transportation system to shuttle residents to the crossings and the enhancement of infrastructure to accommodate thousands of people at once.

-The announcement comes in the background of a proposal by U.S. President Donald Trump for the voluntary emigration of Gaza residents along with a US takeover of the Gaza Strip.
+The announcement comes amid a proposal by U.S. President Donald Trump for the voluntary emigration of Gaza residents and a U.S. takeover of the Gaza Strip.

-During the joint press conference with Netanyahu, Trump revealed the U.S. would take ownership of the Gaza Strip and oversee the clean up and rebuilding of the Strip.
+During the joint press conference with Netanyahu, Trump revealed that the U.S. would take ownership of the Gaza Strip and oversee its cleanup and reconstruction.

-On Monday evening, Prime Minister Netanyahu reaffirmed his support for Trump’s Gaza proposal, stating that neither Hamas nor the Palestinian Authority will take control of the enclave.
+On Monday evening, Netanyahu reaffirmed his support for Trump’s Gaza proposal, stating that neither Hamas nor the Palestinian Authority will take control of the enclave.

 “Just as I have committed to, on the day after the war in Gaza, there will be neither Hamas nor the Palestinian Authority, I am committed to US President Trump's plan for the creation of a different Gaza," read the statement from Netanyahu's office.